 Prior to coming to UGA, Leonard served on the faculty at the University of Kansas School of Law.
 During her time there, she was honored with the Howard M. and Susan Immel Award for Teaching Excellence and with the Meredith Docking Faculty Scholar Award, a university-wide honor for faculty who have distinguished themselves early in their careers.
 Additionally, she has served as a visiting professor at the University of the Pacific McGeorge School of Law and at Georgia Law.

 Her scholarship includes articles published in the Boston University Law Review, the Hofstra Law Review, the University of Pennsylvania Journal of Constitutional Law, the Washington University Law Review and the North Carolina Law Review.
-She was also recognized as one of four emerging health law scholars nationwide by the American Society of Law, Medicine & Ethics with its Health Law Scholars Award in 2005.
-Leonard currently serves as chair of the Association of American Law Schools Section on Law, Medicine, and Health Care.
+She was recognized as one of four emerging health law scholars nationwide by the American Society of Law, Medicine & Ethics with its Health Law Scholars Award in 2005.
+Leonard has also served as chair of the Association of American Law Schools Section on Law, Medicine, and Health Care.

 Before entering academe, Leonard worked as an associate in the Health Industry Group at Vinson & Elkins in Houston.
 She also served as a judicial clerk for Judge Jacques L. Wiener Jr. of the U.S. Court of Appeals for the 5th Circuit and for Chief Justice Thomas R. Phillips of the Supreme Court of Texas.

 Leonard earned her bachelor's degree from Columbia University and her law degree summa cum laude from the University of Georgia, where she was on the Jessup Moot Court Team, was editor-in-chief of the Georgia Law Review and was inducted into the Order of the Coif.
 Before returning to her hometown of Athens for law school, Leonard was a psychiatric social worker in Chicago.